top of page

 The Matcha Production Process: A Labor of Love

 Unlike other teas, matcha undergoes a meticulous production process that begins long before the tea leaves are harvested.
-The tea bushes used for matcha are grown in shaded conditions to enhance their flavour and nutrient content.
+The tea bushes used for matcha are grown in shaded conditions to enhance their flavor and nutrient content.
 This process, known as oishita, involves covering the bushes with reed screens or straw, reducing sunlight by up to 90%.
-This shading helps the leaves develop a higher concentration of chlorophyll, which contributes to matcha’s vibrant green colour and distinct umami flavour.
+This shading helps the leaves develop a higher concentration of chlorophyll, which contributes to matcha’s vibrant green color and distinct umami flavor.

 The first leaves of the season, harvested in May, are carefully hand-picked and immediately steamed to prevent oxidation.
 After drying, they are ground into a fine powder using traditional stone mills.
 This slow, deliberate grinding process is essential to creating the smooth texture and rich taste that defines matcha.
-Each gram of matcha powder represents hours of careful labour and centuries of tradition.
+Each gram of matcha powder represents hours of careful labor and centuries of tradition, showcasing the dedication central to matcha history and culture.

 Matcha in the Japanese Tea Ceremony: A Cultural Legacy